Skip to content

 Big-bangTightly interlocked systems, or an existing major planned shutdownAll risk concentrated in one cutover event; rollback is costly

-A phased approach divides the upgrade into logical sections by area, line, or system.
-Each stage has its own design, factory acceptance test, cutover, and handback, and the unaffected areas keep running on the existing controls throughout.
-The trade-off is that the site temporarily carries two platforms, and the design has to provide a clean interface between them, often a gateway or a mapped data exchange so the new and legacy systems can pass interlocks and status across the boundary during the transition.
+A phased approach divides the upgrade into logical sections by area, line or system.
+Each stage has its own design, factory acceptance test, cutover and handback, and the unaffected areas keep running on the existing controls throughout.
+The trade-off is that the site temporarily carries two platforms, and the design has to provide a clean interface between them, often a gateway or mapped data exchange that passes interlocks and status across the boundary during the transition.

-A big-bang cutover avoids the cost and complexity of running two platforms in parallel, but it concentrates all the risk in a single event with an expensive rollback.
-It is the right choice when the plant cannot be split cleanly, for example a continuous process with interlocks that span the whole line, or when the site already has a long planned shutdown such as an annual maintenance window that can absorb the work.
-For most discrete and batch plants, phased migration is the lower-risk default, which is why it is the usual recommendation for live sites in our legacy PLC migration guide.
+A big-bang cutover avoids the cost of running two platforms in parallel, but it concentrates all the risk in a single event with an expensive rollback.
+It is the right choice when the plant cannot be split cleanly, for example a continuous process with interlocks that span the whole line, or when the site already has a long planned shutdown that can absorb the work.
+For most discrete and batch plants, phased migration is the lower-risk default, the usual recommendation for live sites in our legacy PLC migration guide.

 A worked example: phasing an ageing line